ehhritan/ehhritan.github.io/_pages/publications.md

 Hospital Privatization Increased Some Adverse Perinatal Outcomes Among Medicaid Enrollees

-Emtiaz Hritan and Tim A. Bruckner.
+*Emtiaz Hritan* and Tim A. Bruckner.
 \[Under review at **Medical Care**\]

 ---
 Advanced Maternal Age, Socioeconomic Confounding, and Birth Outcomes: Evidence from California

-Emtiaz Hritan and Tim A. Bruckner.
+*Emtiaz Hritan* and Tim A. Bruckner.
 \[Under review at **Paediatric and Perinatal Epidemiology**\]

 ---

 Emergency Department Visits Among Hispanics in Los Angeles Following the June 6th Immigration Raids

-Brenda Bustos, Shutong Huo, Emtiaz Hritan, and Tim A. Bruckner.
+Brenda Bustos, Shutong Huo, *Emtiaz Hritan*, and Tim A. Bruckner.
 \[Revise and Resubmit at **American Journal of Public Health**\]

 ---

 Fetal Deaths in the United States During the Initial COVID-19 Shelter-in-Place Period: A Conception-Cohort Approach

-Tim A. Bruckner, Brenda Bustos, Emtiaz Hritan, Dana Sarnak, Alison Gemmill, and Ralph Catalano.
+Tim A. Bruckner, Brenda Bustos, *Emtiaz Hritan*, Dana Sarnak, Alison Gemmill, and Ralph Catalano.
 \[Revise and Resubmit at **BMC Pregnancy and Childbirth**\]

 ---

 Increased Infant Mortality Among Black Male Twins After the Obama Election: A Sequela of Selection In Utero

-Ralph Catalano, Allison Stolte, Emtiaz Hritan, Hedwig Lee, Brenda Bustos, Alison Gemmill, Dana Sarnak, and Tim A. Bruckner.
+Ralph Catalano, Allison Stolte, *Emtiaz Hritan*, Hedwig Lee, Brenda Bustos, Alison Gemmill, Dana Sarnak, and Tim A. Bruckner.
 \[Revise and Resubmit at **Evolution, Medicine, and Public Health**\]

 ---

 Stillbirth, Neonatal Death, and Deference to Parental Preferences in the United States

-Ralph Catalano, Emtiaz Hritan, Alison Gemmill, Simone Wien, Dana Sarnak, Brenda Bustos, and Tim A. Bruckner.
+Ralph Catalano, *Emtiaz Hritan*, Alison Gemmill, Simone Wien, Dana Sarnak, Brenda Bustos, and Tim A. Bruckner.
 \[Under review at **Proceedings of the National Academy of Sciences**\]

 ---